postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi3.md

 ## Operations

+> **The format linting feature is in beta.** During the beta period, it may not be available to all Postman users and is subject to potential change.

-This category of linting rules deals with operations on an API path. <!-- TODO: reword -->
+This category of linting rules deals with operations on an API path.

 ### All operations should have descriptions